-29. Are deeds that transfer realty, subject to a mortgage, from the mortgagor to the mortgagee subject to the deed recording fee?
+29. Are deeds that transfer realty, subject to a mortgage, from the mortgager to the mortgage subject to the deed recording fee?

 Deeds that transfer realty, subject to a mortgage, from the mortgagor to the mortgagee are exempt from the deed recording fee under Code Section 12-24-40(13) if the transfer is by a deed in lieu of foreclosure executed by the mortgagor.